jfsfranco/Tv/README.md

 ```
 add/scores
 ```
+I have attached in exampleCSV folder an example of the CSV used for the application.

 This entry point is used to introduce data in tha database application.
 This will be added to the response.